A new licensing system for mobile home sites started on 1 May 2017.

 - a requirement that site licence holders (and anyone managing a site) are fit and proper

 - an appeal process so that anyone applying for a site licence can appeal against a local authority's decision

 You can read the new licensing system in full in Part 5 of the Housing (Scotland) Act 2014.

 - are licensed to have permanent, year-round residents

 - are 'mixed use' – with both residential units and holiday units

-It doesn't apply to sites that only have holiday units and aren't licensed to have permanent residents.
+It does not apply to sites that only have holiday units and are not licensed to have permanent residents.